roramirez/qpanel/README.md

  * Python 3.4+
  * [Asterisk](http://www.asterisk.org) 1.4+ and enabled manager or [FreeSWITCH](http://www.freeswitch.org) and connection permission to Event Socket Library.

-  The feature to scheduler reset stats a queue is required Redis >= 3.0.0
+  The feature to scheduler reset stats for the queues is required Redis >= 3.0.0.
+  If you run the QPanel as service (WSGI) you need reset stats using the script `run-worker.py` in `supervisord` or other process control system.

 ### Asterisk